IBM/ibm-cloud-devops/Jenkins-Pipeline-Support.md

 ```

 ### 6. Traceability
-Configure your Jenkins jobs to create a deployable mapping and send traceability information to your Bluemix Toolchain by following the instructions in steps 8.a and 8.b of the [Bluemix Docs](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/toolchains_integrations.html#jenkins).
+Configure your Jenkins environment to create a deployable mapping and send traceability information to your Bluemix Toolchain by following the instructions in steps 8.a and 8.b of the [Bluemix Docs](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/toolchains_integrations.html#jenkins).

-We recommend that you run `cf icd --create-connection ...` just after a deploy.
-Please note that you must be logged into cf and targeting an org and space before running `cf icd --create-connection ...`.
+Simply add `cf icd --create-connection $IBM_CLOUD_DEVOPS_WEBHOOK_URL $CF_APP_NAME` just after your deploy step.
+Please note that you must have both the CF CLI and CF ICD plugin installed and you must also be logged into CF before you can run this command.
 Here is an example:

 <pre>
 sh '''